Next Generation Village Teen Drug and Alcohol Rehab Welcome Guide

-On behalf of everyone at the Next Generation Village®, congratulations on taking the first step toward helping your child live a healthier life.
-This guide will introduce you to our treatment center and programs designed just for teens, and answer your most pressing questions before their arrival.
+On behalf of everyone at the Next Generation Village Teen Drug and Alcohol Rehab, congratulations on taking the first step toward helping your child live a healthier life.
+This guide will introduce you to our treatment center and programs designed just for teens and answer your most pressing questions before their arrival.
 Here you’ll get an idea of what your child should bring, what daily life will look like and explore the different levels of care offered at our treatment center.
 We are excited to welcome your child and are honored to be a part of the healing process — we’ll be with them every step of the way.

-Now that your child has decided to begin treatment at Next Generation Village®, it’s time to prepare them for their stay.
-Knowing what to bring, what to leave behind and how to reach our Sebring, Florida facility sets the stage for a successful recovery.
+Now that your child has decided to begin treatment at Next Generation Village Teen Drug and Alcohol Rehab, it’s time to prepare them for their stay.
+Knowing what to bring, what to leave behind and how to reach our Sebring, Florida facility sets the stage for a lifelong recovery.

 What to Bring

 This guide ensures that your teen has everything they need while they’re with us, so they can focus on what’s really important — healing.

 We recommend that new residents pack the following items: